About the Wellington Bluegrass Society

 A sample of music – Winnie Winston playing his track “Nashville to Bakersfield” from his album “Misty Morn”.

-Workshops and the regular second Sunday jam sessions are held at the Petone Community House – 6 Britannia Street, Petone.
+Workshops and the regular second Sunday jam sessions are now held at the Alicetown Community House.

 The Wellington Bluegrass Society provides several types of functions – Society nights, concerts, workshops and jam sessions.
 These feature performing artists – whether solo or groups, featuring bluegrass where possible but also extending to fine acoustic entertainment – the best that New Zealand has to offer or indeed internationally.
 The format of these functions are:

-Society nights – held year round on the third Friday of the month.
+Society nights – normally held year round on the third Friday of the month but not currently being held.
+Keep an eye on the newsletters to find out when they resume.
 They start at 8:00pm with a Guest Spot by a feature artist or group.
 The Guest Spot is half a concert, i.e. 45 minutes.
 This is followed by a tea and coffee break then support acts and a jam session for one and all.
 Admission is generally $20 for general admission, $15 for members or children – includes tea and coffee.
 Door sales only.
 (There is also an occasional ‘blackboard’ concert without a featured Guest Spot.)

 Concerts – by arrangement and typically on Saturdays, starting at 8:00pm, featuring a group or artist performing two sets of 45 minutes, with a tea and coffee break in between.
 Tickets are generally $30 for general admission, $25 for members or children – includes tea and coffee.
 Ticket prices may be higher for some concerts.
 Concerts may be pre-booked with door open for them at 7:20pm.
 Otherwise door sales on the day from 7:50pm.